ailegan/facebook-scraper/README.md

 Set `options={"progress": True}` to get a `tqdm` progress bar while extracting comments and replies.
 Set `options={"allow_extra_requests": False}` to disable making extra requests when extracting post data (required for some things like full text and image links).
 Set `options={"posts_per_page": 200}` to request 200 posts per page.
 The default is 4.
+Set `options={"request_delay": 3}` to wait 3 seconds before initiating a network request.
+The default is no delay.

 ## CLI usage